Jeunese/jeunese.github.io/docs/style-guide.md

 ## Writing conventions

-This section provides guidance on some of the mechanics of technical writing, like punctuation, capitalisation, and lists –– the individual elements that help make content clear and understandable.
+This section provides guidance on some of the mechanics of technical writing, like punctuation, capitalisation, and lists.
+These are the individual elements that help make content clear and understandable.

 ### Punctuation